dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 The charging shapes are derived from two key assumptions of which data users should be aware:

-- *Ubiquitous charger access* - Drivers of vehicles are assumed to have access to a charger whenever a trip is not in progress.
+1. *Ubiquitous charger access:* Drivers of vehicles are assumed to have access to a charger whenever a trip is not in progress.
-- *Immediate charging* - Immediately after trip completion, vehicles are plugged in and charge until they are either fully recharged or taken on another trip.
+2. *Immediate charging:* Immediately after trip completion, vehicles are plugged in and charge until they are either fully recharged or taken on another trip.

-These assumptions result in a bounding case in which vehicles' state of charge is maximized at all times.
-This bounding case would minimize range anxiety, but is unrealistic from the point of view of both electric vehicle service equipment (EVSE) (i.e., charger) access, and plug-in behavior as it can result in dozens of charging sessions per week for battery electric vehicles (BEVs) that in reality are often only plugged in a few times per week.
-The next generation of data, which we expect to release sometime in 2025, are expected to use [EVI-Pro's](https://www.nrel.gov/transportation/evi-pro.html) more realistic EVSE access and charging behavior assumptions.
+These assumptions result in a bounding case in which vehicle state of charge is maximized at all times.
+This bounding case would minimize range anxiety, but is based on unrealistically high electric vehicle service equipment (EVSE) (i.e., charger) access, and unrealistic plug-in behavior.
+(Regarding the latter point, battery electric vehicles [BEVs] are often only plugged in a few times per week, but ubiquitous-immediate charging can result in dozens of charging sessions per week.)

 ## Contents